-Al Horford Preparing For ‘Surreal’ Opening Night Matchup With Celtics
+NESN

 “It is very surreal,” Horford told ESPN’s Tim Bontemps.
 “I never would have imagined being in this position.
 For me, it’s a great challenge ahead, being here and trying to accomplish something special here.”

-Horford’s move to Philadelphia gives the Sixers extreme length and size, something that will all but certainly cause problems for the Celtics and their new-look frontcourt.
+Horford’s move to Philadelphia gives the Sixers extreme length and size, something that likely will cause problems for the Celtics and their new-look frontcourt.
 Horford, Joel Embiid, Ben Simmons, Tobias Harris and Josh Richardson will be a matchup nightmare for most opposing teams, Boston just happens to be first on that list.

 Despite the odd position of immediately facing his former team, Horford says he’ll need simply go out a play his game to “cement” himself in his new home.